alcl2000/PP2-Amy-lewis/readme.md

 ![A title that displays the title 'Regular Human Guy' in pink gothic script, meaning the user got many answers wrong](assets/images/readme/result-title-ss.jpg)

+The results title is a fun way for users to compare results with others

 ### Results Text

 ![A short paragraph that displays the users results and performance in the quiz](assets/images/readme/result-text-ss.jpg)

+The results text displays a fun tag to encourage the user to play the quiz again and compare their results to others

 ### Return buttons

 ![Two buttons that allow the user to re-take the quiz or return home](assets/images/readme/results-buttons-ss.jpg)

+Two buttons that allow users to navigate without using browser buttons

 ### Correct and Incorrect alert